 Subsidiaries opened in Greece and Turkey in 1960, both with their own house organs: Ta Nea, like the Greek national newspaper of the same name, was the paper that introduced the “new Pirelliani” in Patras to the world of their Italian, German, and Brazilian colleagues.
-The Turkish Pirelli was the case apart, for it was not so much a house organ as a magazine inspired by the Italian Pirelli, which in the early 1960s was blazing a trail as a company publication also on newsstands for the general public.
-The Turk Pirelli publication was indeed a glossy magazine that dealt with social issues, tourist reports, and glittering stories of singers and film stars.
+The journal published by Pirelli in Turkey was a case apart, for it was not so much a house organ as a magazine inspired by the Italian Pirelli, which in the early 1960s was blazing a trail as a company publication also on newsstands for the general public.
+The Turk Pirelli publication was a glossy magazine that dealt with social issues, tourist reports, and glittering stories of singers and film stars.
 Italian ones in particular.
 At least one article a month was devoted to the father of Turkey, Mustafa Kemal Atatürk.

 The German Aktuell specialised in innovative ideas and technologies, and the covers showed meticulous graphic designs to recall the tread patterns of tyres.
 The English World, which also had the assistance of Derek Forsyth, the wizard of publishing design, was more open to social issues – the company pub, the new headquarters, the company Christmas party, and so on.